 “I have been very blessed for the last 21 years in professional wrestling and getting to live out my dream.
 Today, that dream has ended for me, and I have a new reality.
 This past Tuesday, my world came crashing down when doctors found an infection in my left arm.
 I tried toughing it out, but by the time I saw a doctor, it was too late, and they had to amputate my left arm above the elbow.
 Thus effectively ending my in-ring career.

-Jimmy Rave gave EVERYTHING to pro wrestling – and now fans can give a little back if they can.
-Having spent 21 years in wrestling, Rave got to live a lifelong dream of traveling the world for promotions such as NWA, CZW, Ring of Honor, Dragon Gate, TNA, NJPW, and Ring Ka King.
-Unfortunately, that came to a screeching halt in 2020 after having his left arm amputated.
+Jimmy Rave gave EVERYTHING to pro wrestling.
+Having spent 21 years in the business, Rave got to live a lifelong dream of traveling the world for promotions such as NWA, CZW, Ring of Honor, Dragon Gate, TNA, NJPW, and Ring Ka King.

 Jimmy Rave did a Reddit Ask Me Anything session on February 15th, 2021, where he answered over fifty questions from fans.
 You can read this AMA here.